 Training and work experience

 The Back to Education Programme can support if you are getting a social welfare payment and you want to take up a second-level or third-level course.

 The Part-Time Education Option Part-Time Education Option allows you to keep your Jobseeker's Allowance or Jobseeker's Benefit and attend a part-time day or evening course.

 The Education, Training and Development Option allows you to keep your jobseeker’s payment and attend a course not covered by the standard Back to Education Allowance such as a personal development course.

 Other agencies and information supportsAgencies such as Fáilte Ireland, Bord Iascaigh Mhara (BIM), Teagasc, Coillte and the Crafts Council of Ireland offer you specialist courses in their specific areas of work.

 Other organisations such as Centres for the Unemployed, Family Resource Centres and Local Development Companies also provide training.

-Skillnet Ireland lets groups of private sector companies set up training networks to deliver a range of accredited and industry-recognised programmes.
+Skillnet Ireland lets groups of private sector companies set up training networks to deliver accredited and industry-recognised programmes.
 Skillnet Ireland also offers some training to eligible unemployed people.
-If you are unemployed you will not pay for this training.
+The training is free if you are unemployed.

-Qualifax provides comprehensive information on further and higher education and training courses.
-They include different types of courses some of which lead to qualifications while others do not.
+You can get information on further and higher education and training courses from Qualifax.
 The database includes information for adult learners and recognition of prior learning with links to college and other education and training websites.